shen8424/OmniVL-Guard/README.md

 ## 📖 Introduction

 **OmniVL-Guard** is a unified framework designed to bridge this gap.
-It is the first framework capable of simultaneously handling forgery detection and grounding across dominant social media modalities (Image, Text, Video, and Image-Text) within a single paradigm.
+It is the first framework capable of simultaneously handling forgery detection and grounding across dominant social media modalities (Image, Text, Video) within a single paradigm.

 ### 🌟 Key Features
 * **Unified Multi-Modal Defense:** Handles Text, Image, Video, and Image-Text forgeries simultaneously.